 All communication connectors, except for the front port connector, are placed on integrated optional communication modules.
-The IED can be connected to Ethernet-based communication systems via the RJ-45 connector (100BASE-TX).
+The IED can be connected to Ethernet-based communication systems via the RJ-45 connector (100Base-TX) or the fiber-optic LC connector (100Base-FX).